-In addition, speed limits are heavily enforced in the United States, and new technologies have led to more effective enforcement to measure speed and catch speeders.
+In addition, speed limits are heavily enforced in the United States by law enforcement, and new technologies have led to more effective enforcement to measure speed and catch speeders.
 Here are some important things that you need to know about speed limit enforcement and how it has changed over the years.

 The History of Speed Limit Enforcement

 Speed limits were first created in 1901 to improve traffic safety and reduce the risk of vehicle crashes.
 While setting speed limits used to be completely up to state discretion, the first federal speed limit law was passed in the 1970s in response to oil shortages.
 Speed limit signs then started cropping up on the side of the road to notify motorists of how fast they should be travelling.

 Variable speed limits are essentially speed limits that change based on time of day or week.
 They are generally used in areas like school zones or work zones where people are more vulnerable to speeding motorists.
 Today, they have become commonplace, but this was not always the case.
 In fact, the first variable speed limit was created in 1965 in Germany.
 While law enforcement may not always be present to catch speeders and issue a ticket, variable speed limit signs on their own are often enough to improve traffic safety.
 Most drivers do not intend to speed, and a visual reminder of current speed limits slow them down and keep them at safe speeds.

 There was a time when radar enforcement was not yet common, and law enforcement officers had a more difficult time accurately measuring speed.
 However, officers with a significant amount of experience in the field were able to estimate the speed of a car by observation accurately enough to catch speeders and issue a speeding ticket.
 However, this method did not give accurate data on how fast a driver was actually traveling.